Boifuba/gurps-instant-bazaar/README.md

 - You cannot purchase more items than are in stock
 - You cannot spend more money than you have
 - All purchases are processed through the GM for security
-- Items are automatically added to your character's inventory
+- Items are automatically added to your character's inventory after GM Approval.
 - Displayed prices are per unit; the full cost is calculated during checkout

 ## Game Master Guide